Guns N' Roses: Ferrer exits, Isaac Carpenter joins

 In December 2024, the band announced the "Because What You Want & What You Get Are Two Completely Different Things Tour" scheduled for 2025.

 On March 19, 2025, longtime drummer Frank Ferrer departed from Guns N' Roses.
 A day later, on March 20, the band announced that Isaac Carpenter was the new drummer.
 (Note: Carpenter had previously performed with McKagan in Loaded.)

 On July 5, 2025, the band performed several Black Sabbath covers at the Back to the Beginning farewell show.
-In October 2025, a remastered version of Live Era '87–'93 was announced, set to arrive on vinly on November 21.
+In October 2025, a remastered version of Live Era '87–'93 was announced, arriving on vinyl on November 21.

+On November 24, 2025, the band announced a 2026 world tour, as well as the pending release of two new songs on December 4: "Nothin'" and "Atlas".

+On March 27, 2026, the band announced that Melissa Reese would not be joining them on tour "due to unforeseen personal reasons".

 Legacy, style and influence

-Guns N' Roses signed with a major record label within eight months of the band's inception, and topped national sales charts weeks after garnering late hours airplay on MTV.
+Guns N' Roses signed with a major record label within eight months of the band's inception, and topped national sales charts weeks after garnering late-night airplay on MTV.
 Appetite for Destruction is the highest-selling debut album of all time in the United States.
+Apple Music said "Despite only releasing four album's worth of original material in their original incarnation, GNR had burned so brightly in such a short time that their legend remains stubbornly intact".
+Appetite for Destruction is credited with "(changing) hard rock's sensibilities at the time", and bringing a "danger, attitude and legitimacy" to rock, leading to a decline in the late-'80s glam metal craze.
+The band has been credited with helping re-popularize power ballads in heavy metal music.